Katherine Read, April 2018

 South Africa now has a hybrid legal system which reflects the history of the country and which contains a blend of Common law, Roman-Dutch law and statutory law.

-The legal history of South Africa is well outlined in Barratt and Snyman's online guide "Researching South African law" (updated in 2010 by Redson Edward Kapindu) which provides the basis for the following summary.
+The legal history of South Africa is well outlined in Barratt and Snyman's online guide "Researching South African law" (updated in 2010 by Redson Edward Kapindu and in 2018 by Salona Lutchman) which provides the basis for the following summary.
 In the mid 17th century the Dutch settlers introduced a Roman-Dutch civilian law system.
 The British took possession of the Cape in 1806.
 Although the Roman- Dutch system remained in place, English procedural law was adopted in the courts.
 In addition the civilian law was insufficient to support the requirements of the 19th century society.
 New legislation needed to be introduced and this was often based on English Acts because many of the judges and advocates of the time had trained in the UK and were familiar with English treatises.
 Apartheid became official South African government policy in 1948 and, as resistance to this increased, the Government implemented legislation to allow the state to detain, arrest and imprison its opponents.
 During the 1980's there were successive states of emergency until the government began to negotiate with the opposition, a process which lead towards the Interim Constitution Act of 1993.

 On May 8th 1996, after the election of Nelson Mandela as President in 1994, South Africa adopted a first version of the new Constitution.
 Then, on 6th September 1996, the Constitutional Court decided that this version might not comply with the constitutional principles contained in schedule 4 to the Constitution of the Republic of South Africa, Act 200 of 1993.
 A second version was drafted, adopted on 11th October 1996 and signed into law in December 1996.
 Further amendments have since been made.
 The objective in drafting this was to ensure that it was legitimate, credible and accepted by all South Africans.
 The process of drafting the Constitution involved many South Africans in the largest public participation programme ever undertaken in the country.
 The Bill of Rights, which is incorporated into the Constitution, not only protects the individual against the State but can also be applied to relationships between individuals.
 The Constitution incorporates customary law alongside Common law.
 The Acts Online website is the source of this information about the development of the constitution.